Permits for special events, block parties, filming and more

 - Free training class on Responsible Beverage Service - scroll to bottom of page

-- Rental of City Hall Photos Info Application
+- Rental of City Hall Photos Brochure Application

 - Filming/Photography Permits Applications Student Commercial Film Ventura website